 Myrtle Falls, Mount Rainier National Park

 Distance: One mile round trip, 100 feet elevation gain, National Park entrance fee required.
 Stroller friendly and handicap accessible.
-Probably hikeable much earlier than usual this year, but at its peak in mid to late summer.
+Not hikeable until summer; typically, and at its peak in mid to late summer.

 Kids will love: Whistling marmots, wildflowers of every color in the crayon box, clear views of real glaciers.